nltk/nltk_book/book/footer.rst

 .. admonition:: About this document...

-   This chapter is a draft from *Natural Language Processing*, by |StevenBird|, |EwanKlein| and |EdwardLoper|, Copyright |copy| 2009 the authors.
+   This is a chapter from *Natural Language Processing with Python*, by |StevenBird|, |EwanKlein| and |EdwardLoper|, Copyright |copy| 2009 the authors.
    It is distributed with the *Natural Language Toolkit* [|NLTK-URL|],